 An MDM company will be skilled at creating the “golden record” of your data.
 (Reminder: This is one current, complete, and accurate record.)
 However, they typically lack the ability to provide guidance going forward.

-Having an advocate for your future state goals during an MDM implementation is particularly important because there are four types of MDM architecture styles: registry, consolidation, coexistence, and centralized.
-You don’t need to understand the nuances of these MDM styles; that’s our job.
+Having an advocate for your future state goals during an master data management implementation is particularly important because there are four types of MDM architecture styles: registry, consolidation, coexistence, and centralized.
+You don’t need to understand the nuances of these master data management styles; that’s our job.
 2nd Watch’s MDM experience has helped us develop recommendations on which style works best for different needs, so we can quickly generate value but also follow data best practices.

-Even more important is how an MDM solution evolves over time.
+Even more important is how an master data management solution evolves over time.
 As your business changes, your data will change with it.
 2nd Watch can develop an MDM solution that keeps up with your needs, moving through the progressively complex styles of MDM architecture as your organization grows and expands.

 If you think an MDM solution might be right for your organization, contact us to learn more about how we can help.